 For the last couple of years, there has been an increase in social engineering attacks in which hackers scan for old passwords from previous data breaches and try to login with existing accounts on every possible platform.
 In this case, if the user hasn’t changed their password the attackers can easily steal the targeted account, for example, OurMine hacking group using old passwords from LinkedIn and MySpace breaches and hacked Mark Zuckerberg‘s Twitter account, Google CEO’s Sundar Pichai’s Twitter and Quora accounts and several other accounts of celebrities and bosses of Internet giants.

 Therefore keep the events mentioned above in mind and change your password in case you haven’t done that for a while.
-Also, change passwords on other sites in case your Gmail or Yahoo accounts have same passwords as on social media or sites you login into frequently.
+Also, change passwords on other sites in case your Gmail or Yahoo accounts have the same passwords as on social media or sites you login into frequently.

-At HackRead we are strictly against selling users account over the Internet – We as a publication or individuals have no connection with dark web vendors, and no accounts was ever accessed during the scanning process we performed.
+At HackRead we are strictly against selling users account over the Internet – We as a publication or individuals have no connection with dark web vendors, and no accounts were ever accessed during the scanning process we performed.